Viibrant/refusal-compliance-taxonomy/docs/METHODOLOGY.md

 # Methodology

-## 0) Purpose

-Normalise arbitrary text datasets into our multi-head taxonomy (behaviour vs risk) quickly and reproducibly.
-This file tells you:

-- what to look for,
-- how to decide if a dataset is useful,
-- how to map it into our heads,
-- where to put the artefacts.

-Filled cards live in `docs/datasets/`.
-Blank templates are in `docs/templates/`.
+This file explains how to scout datasets, decide if they’re usable, and record them so they plug into the taxonomy.

-## 1) Acceptance criteria (quick gates)
+## 1) Usability checks

+When you come across a dataset, the first step is to decide if it’s usable.
+If a dataset fails any of these checks, drop it immediately.

 **Hard gates — reject if any fails**